StarscapeTFT/TFTCalculator/README.md

 TFTCalculator requires Windows 7 SP1 or later.
 Sorry Mac players :(.

 No installation required.
 Simply download the executable and run it.
-The Windows Defender Smartscreen may tell you it prevented an unrecognized app from starting.
+The Windows Defender Smartscreen might tell you it prevented an unrecognized app from starting.
 In that case, click on "More Info" and then "Run anyway".

 **[64-bit](https://github.com/StarscapeTFT/TFTCalculator/releases/latest/download/TFTCalculator.exe):** Try this download first.
-[Requires the .NET Framework v4.7.2 or later.](https://dotnet.microsoft.com/download/dotnet-framework/thank-you/net472-web-installer) Your computer probably already has this if Windows is up to date.
+If Windows is not up to date, you might need to install the [.NET Framework v4.7.2.](https://dotnet.microsoft.com/download/dotnet-framework/thank-you/net472-web-installer)

-**[64-bit with .NET built in](https://github.com/StarscapeTFT/TFTCalculator/releases/latest/download/TFTCalculatorStandalone.exe):** WARNING: GIANT FILE.
-This version is self-contained with the entire .NET Core 3.1 runtime.
+**[64-bit with .NET built in](https://github.com/StarscapeTFT/TFTCalculator/releases/latest/download/TFTCalculatorStandalone.exe):** *WARNING: GIANT FILE.* This version is self-contained with the entire .NET Core 3.1 runtime.
 Use this if you are unable (or too lazy) to install the .NET Framework.

-**[32-bit](https://github.com/StarscapeTFT/TFTCalculator/releases/latest/download/TFTCalculator32bit.exe):** Note: This version is much slower than the 64-bit version because it does not use optimized instruction sets like SSE, AVX, etc. Please use this only if the 64-bit version doesn't work for you.
+**[32-bit](https://github.com/StarscapeTFT/TFTCalculator/releases/latest/download/TFTCalculator32bit.exe):** Note: This version is much slower than the 64-bit version because it does not use optimized instruction sets like SSE or AVX.
+Please use this only if the 64-bit version doesn't work for you.
 [Requires the .NET Framework v4.7.2 or later.](https://dotnet.microsoft.com/download/dotnet-framework/thank-you/net472-web-installer)

 ### Exact vs Approximate